MrJurgenWillems/Habilitation/README.md

 clarify the academic contributions made by this Habilitation for these three concepts.
 In the text below, there are links to the to the original articles (publishers’ websites).
-However, if you have no access to these journals due to the pay-wall, you can request the articles over **[ResearchGate](https://www.researchgate.net/profile/Jurgen_Willems/research "ResearchGate: Jurgen Willems")**, and I will as soon as possible send you a copy.
+However, if you have no access to these journals due to the pay-wall, you can request the articles on **[ResearchGate](https://www.researchgate.net/profile/Jurgen_Willems/research "ResearchGate: Jurgen Willems")**, and I will as soon as possible send you a copy.